clbanning/mxj/readme.md

 	BenchmarkNewStructJsonBooks-4	  100000	     15309 ns/op

 <h4>Notices</h4>
+	2016.03.02: By default decoding XML with float64 and bool value casting will not cast "NaN", "Inf", and "-Inf".
+	            To cast them to float64, first set flag with CastNanInf(true).
 	2016.02.22: New m.Root(), m.Elements(), m.Attributes methods let you examine XML document structure.
 	2016.02.16: Add CoerceKeysToLower() option to handle tags with mixed capitalization.
 	2016.02.12: Seek for first xml.StartElement token; only return error if io.EOF is reached first (handles BOM).